Visakhapatnam: Law and order

-Law and order in the city is dealt by Visakhapatnam City Police, equipped with a Police Commissionerate with Commissioner of Police as the head and with assisted by three deputy commissioners for different zones.
+Law and order in the city are dealt by Visakhapatnam City Police, equipped with a Police Commissionerate with the Commissioner of Police as the head and with assisted by three deputy commissioners for different zones.
 The current City Police Commissioner is Mr. Manish Kumar Sinha.
 Visakhapatnam Metropolitan Region Development Authority (VMRDA) is an urban planning agency that covers the GVMC and its suburbs covering, two corporations, one municipality, one nagar panchayat and 895 villages from two districts of Visakhapatnam and Vizianagaram.
 The expanded area of the city, Visakhapatnam Metropolitan Region extends to 4873 km2 with a population of 50,18,000 (Western: 5,018,000) and is under the administration of Visakhapatnam Metropolitan Region Development Authority.

-The District & Sessions Court are located in Vishakapatnam city and it also includes family courts.
+The District & Sessions Court is located in Vishakapatnam City and it also includes family courts.